-Why would you want to go to Kosovo?
-The real question is why wouldn’t you?Photos of Prizren
+Why would you want to go to Prizren, and who even knows where Kosovo is?
+The real question is: why wouldn’t you want to go?!

 There are only two main cities in Kosovo: the capital of Prishtina and Prizren.
 I didn’t go to Prishtina myself, but my two days in Prizren were more than worth it.
 Here’s what I did, and my recommendations for your own travel there, which you will be doing.